Dog Friendly Beaches

 Photo of Pedn Vounder beach by Andrew Bone

-Pedn Vounder beach, also known as Treen beach, is often an overlooked beach as it is just up the coast from Porthcurno beach which is one of Cornwall’s most beautiful beaches.
-But, unlike Porthcurno that has seasonal dog restrictions Pedn Vounder allows dogs all year.
+Pedn Vounder Beach, also known as Treen Beach, is often overlooked as it is just up the coast of Porthcurno Beach, one of Cornwall’s most beautiful beaches.
+But, unlike Porthcurno, which has seasonal dog restrictions, Pedn Vounder allows dogs all year.

-You will have plenty of space as the beach is hard to get to with a walk from either Treen or Porthcurno and the last part is a steep scramble down to the beach.
-At high tide, you will get limited sand but then why not head along to Logan’s Rock which is an eighty-ton granite boulder perched on the edge of the cliffs overlooking the beach.
+You will have plenty of space as access is difficult with a walk from either Treen or Porthcurno and the last part is a steep scramble down to the beach.
+You will get limited sand at high tide, so why not head along to Logan’s Rock, an eighty-ton granite boulder perched on the edge of the cliffs overlooking the beach?

 5. Perran Sands, Perranporth